eclipse-openj9/openj9-docs/docs/vgclog.md

 ### GC increments and interleaving

 Some GC cycle types are executed in piecemeal blocks of operations or phases called GC increments.
 This reduces pause times by enabling blocks of operations or phases to interleave with operations and phases from other types of cycle.

-For example, consider the GC for the `gencon` policy which uses partial cycles and global cycles.
+For example, consider the garbage collector for the `gencon` policy which uses partial cycles and global cycles.
 The partial cycle consists of just 1 GC operation, scavenge, that runs on the *nursery* area during a STW pause.
-The global cycle, which runs when the *tenure* area is close to full, consists of some operations that are run during a stop the world pause, and others that are run concurrently.

-The global cycle is split into three increments - the initial and final increments which run during an STW pause, and an intermediate increment that executes it's GC operations concurrently.
-By splitting the global cycle operations and phases into increments, the STW scavenge operation of the partial GC cycle can run on the *nursery* area while the intermediate increment of the global GC cycle – a concurrent mark-sweep operation - runs concurrently on the *tenure* area.
+However the `gencon` global cycle, which runs when the *tenure* area is close to full, is split into operations that are run during a stop the world pause, and others that can run concurrently.
+Specifically, the `gencon` global cycle is split into three increments - the initial and final increments which run during a relatively short STW pause, and an intermediate increment which runs it's GC operations concurrently.
+By splitting the global cycle operations into these increments, the STW scavenge operation of the partial GC cycle can run on the *nursery* area while the intermediate increment, which represents the majority of the global GC cycle's work, runs concurrently on the *tenure* area.

 You can see this interleaving of the increments in the verbose GC log.
-The following table illustrates how the different increments interleave in a `gencon` policy log (for clarity, not all GC activities are listed):
+The following table illustrates how the different increments of an example log interleave for the `gencon` policy (for clarity, not all GC activities are listed):

 <table style="width:100%">